How to Use the CLEAN Function in Excel – 10 Examples

 C5 is the Imported Email Id.

-CLEAN will remove the non-printable characters and FIND(“@”, CLEAN(C5),1) will give the position of “@” in the text string.
-So, FIND will return 6 and then 6-1=5 will be the number of characters in the LEFT function.
+CLEAN will remove the non-printable characters and FIND(“@”, CLEAN(C5),1) will return the position of “@” in the text string.
+FIND will return 6: 6-1=5 will be the number of characters in the LEFT function, which will extract the first five characters.

 extracting characters